airqo-platform/AirQo-frontend/README.md

 - [Netmanager](/netmanager/)
 - [Website](/website/)

+## .env.sample file

+You need to fill actual values to the environment variables while creating the respective `.env` file from `.env.sample` file

 ## Contributing

 We invite you to help us build this platform.
 Please look at our [contributing guide](/CONTRIBUTING.md) for details.